Tuina Anmo: Acupuncture with the hands

 Focus on the individual

-The “Tuina Anmo Practitioner,” as the profession is called in Austria, always assesses how the patient is currently feeling and what therapeutic measures need to be taken.
+The “Tuina Anmo Practitioner", as the profession is called in Austria, always assesses how the patient is currently feeling and what therapeutic measures need to be taken.
 This is done by interpreting the tongue, pulse, and physical characteristics (posture of the musculoskeletal system, palpation of the tissue and reflex zones, etc.), from which a differential diagnosis according to TCM (Bian Zheng) can be derived.

 Of course, current complaints, previous illnesses, dietary habits, and living conditions are also included in the TCM anamnesis.
 Based on this, an individual treatment plan is created – probably the greatest strength of TCM.

-Tuina Anmo Manualtherapie
+Therapeutic effectiveness of Tuina Anmo

 Why does the heart beat?
 And why do we beam from ear to ear when we are happy?
-The ancient Chinese gave this luminosity of qi the name “Shen.”
-Every TCM practitioner strives for a balance between yin and yang, the two primal forces of life itself.
+The ancient Chinese gave this luminosity of Qi the name “Shen”.
+Every TCM practitioner strives for a balance between Yin and Yang, the two primal forces of life itself.
 Or, to put it in Western terms, the pursuit of homeostatic equilibrium.

 TCM – empirical healing art with its own nomenclature